matt2718/colorado-qb/README.md

   "Quizbowl" should only be when quoting (e.g. "as Bob once wrote, 'Quizbowl is awesome!'") or in proper names (e.g. "Missouri Quizbowl Alliance").

+* Unless otherwise specified, "quiz bowl" refers to pyramidal quiz bowl, **not** Knowledge Bowl or Science Bowl.
+History Bowl, however, **is** considered quiz bowl because most of the game is pyramidal.

+* Quiz bowl is a common noun; don't capitalize it.
+It refers to a type of game and is not tied to any single organization.
+Specific formats like Science Bowl, History Bowl, and Knowledge Bowl (tied to the DOE, NHBB, and Academic Hallmarks respectively) should be capitalized.

 * Never write in first person singular.
 You are writing on behalf of Colorado Quiz Bowl; if you need to speak in the first person, use "we".